-The Waverley Bondi Beach Band was established in 1959 by Cliff Goodchild while he was principal tuba player with the Sydney Symphony Orchestra.
-As one of the few brass bands remaining in the Sydney metropolitan area the WBBB is in demand for special occasions where the unique Brass Band sound is just what is needed, such as the opening of a new Convention Centre at Darling Harbour (November 1999), birthday parties on Fort Denison, religious processions and other community events.
+The Waverley Bondi Beach Band (now playing as Bondi Brass) was established in 1959 by Cliff Goodchild while he was principal tuba player with the Sydney Symphony Orchestra.
+As one of the few brass bands remaining in the Sydney metropolitan area, Bondi Brass) is in demand for special occasions where the unique Brass Band sound is just what is needed.

-Now playing as Bondi Brass, the bands is supported by the Waverley Council, in Sydney’s Eastern Suburbs, and for many years rehearsed in the historic Bondi Beach Pavilion, where it still performs at such annual events as the Festival of the Winds and Carols-by-the-Sea.
+Bondi Brass is supported by the Waverley Council, in Sydney’s Eastern Suburbs, and for many years rehearsed in the historic Bondi Beach Pavilion, where it still performs at such annual events as the Festival of the Winds and Carols-by-the-Sea.

-The Band has regularly performed at various metropolitan venues around Sydney, including Government House and Observatory Hill, as well as fullfilling our annual Australia Day and Anzac Day obligations with the Waverley Council.
-Each year the Band travels to picturesque Dangar Island on the Hawkesbury River for a carols festival with the local community.
+The Band has regularly performed at various metropolitan venues around Sydney, including Government House and Observatory Hill, as well as fulfilling our annual Australia Day and Anzac Day obligations with the Waverley Council.

-As part of its ongoing commitment to fostering music in Sydney, the band organises the Annual NSW School Band Festival, which will celebrate its 50th anniversary on 2011.
-The Festival attracts over 200 school concert and brass bands from NSW, interstate and overseas and is one of the largest of its kind.
+As part of its ongoing commitment to fostering music in Sydney, the band organises the Annual NSW School Band Festival, (established 1962).
+The Festival attracts over 300 school concert and brass bands from NSW, interstate and overseas and, with over 10,000 participating students, is one of the largest of its kind.

 The Band also supports Australian composers by commissioning works such as the Concerto for Trumpet and Brass Band by Barry McKimm (1995).
 In 2001 the Band commissioned a work by David Stanhope, which was premiered at the 40th Annual School Band Festival.